varocketry/guitar-mastery-hub/public/lessons/lesson_045_advanced_harmonic_concepts.md

 ---

-## ðŸ“– SECTION 6: PUTTING IT ALL TOGETHER
+## 📖 SECTION 6: PUTTING IT ALL TOGETHER

 ### Sophisticated Progression Example